ideaconsult/xlsx-datafill/README.md

 ## How to use it

-The actual access to a XLSX notebook is delegated to an external library, through a so called _accessor_, and there is currently one implementation, based on [`xlsx-populate`](https://github.com/dtjohnson/xlsx-populate) library.
+The actual access to a XLSX notebook is delegated to an external library, through a so-called _accessor_, and there is currently one implementation, based on [`xlsx-populate`](https://github.com/dtjohnson/xlsx-populate) library.
 Check the [API](./API.md) to see how a custom one can be implemented.

 Considering the existing accessor implementation, the use of `xlsx-datafill` is quite simple: